Social Security impersonators target the elderly and vulnerable. How to stop fake IRS calls? Report them.

 Where Do I Report Fake Social Security Calls?

 If you believe you were or are currently involved in a Social Security scam, you can report it to the Federal Trade Commission and to the SSA Office of Inspector General.
 In addition, if you are seeking to recover your funds, you can contact MyChargeBack.
-We are an American fund recovery firm specializing in complex dispute resolution.
+We are an American financial services firm specializing in complex dispute resolution.
 Working with over 800 banks worldwide, we have assisted clients on every continent recover millions of dollars in assets that they thought they lost for good.